neoml-lib/neoml/NeoML/docs/en/API/Algorithms/README.md

 The `Train` method performs SVD, then takes the required number of the singular vectors for principal components, selecting those that correspond to the largest singular values.

-The `Transform` method does the same, then transforms the data matrix into the new principal component coordinates.
+The `TrainTransform` method does the same, then transforms the data matrix into the new principal component coordinates.

+The `Transform` method only transforms the given data matrix into the selected principal component coordinates.

 You can access the singular values, variance, and the principal components via the getter methods.